Mohamed-s-negm/smart-fridge-v1/README.md

 I also added a bat file to run the main file when we run the file.

+I have added some features to show the user the nutrition of the food.
+Also, I altered the project from dealing with the weight of the food from just a sum but to get the sufficient amount the user needs per meal and deals with it whether it's enough or not.

 We can say now that the project is finished.